memokey/github-runners/README.md

 - Run `yarn dev` in your terminal.

-- Open your web browser and go to `localhost:3000` to start using Mindgem! 🚀
+- Open your web browser and go to `localhost:3000` to start using GitHub Runners! 🚀

-Enjoy exploring Mindgem! 😄
+Enjoy exploring it! 😄